Skip to main content

 }

 This allows access to ~/.docker even though deny_credentials blocks it by default.
 The deny override does not implicitly grant access — the matching filesystem.allow entry is required.
-This is equivalent to the CLI flag --override-deny:
+This is equivalent to the CLI flag --bypass-protection:

-nono run --profile opencode --allow ~/.docker --override-deny ~/.docker -- opencode
+nono run --profile opencode --allow ~/.docker --bypass-protection ~/.docker -- opencode

 Network Configuration